CanSat: Iraqi Kurdistan

 A CanSat program in Kurdistan, known as the Computer Rocket Association of Iraqi Kurdistan (now defunct) was originally established in 1992 by Falah Mustafa Bakir.
 The Kurdistani government, at this time developing its short-range missile program, created the Association to encourage young students to join the military technology field.
 The program was a success and saw funding nearly triple towards the beginning of 2000.
 During Hussein's final years in power from 2000 until 2003, the Association received much more limited funding due to, according to Hussein's secretary, what was known as "subversive activity in the Rocketry Association to divert funds to the enemy".
 The justification was unfounded and the Association barely lasted until the 2003 Invasion of Iraq.

 In 2003 during the US-Coalition invasion of Iraq, the Association's funding was completely cut due to severe wartime strains on the government.
 The Association was disbanded after the invasion ended in late 2003, but American military figures saw the potential of a rocket program in the United States.
 Soon after, funding for a student-centered rocket association enabled 26 American schools to have the program.
 Ever since, multiple countries have adopted the student rocket programs and expanded funding into technology-based STEM associations, modeled after the success of the initial Computer Rocket Association of Iraqi Kurdistan.

+In late July 2024, the Kurdistan Space Research Agency (KSRA) was founded by Zhiro Mustafa.
+The agency has recently begun its operations, focusing on advancing space science and technology in the Kurdistan region.
+Currently, KSRA is working on developing a CanSat satellite, marking its first major project.
+The agency has not yet started any competitions, as it is concentrating its efforts on successfully creating and launching this satellite.